 Horizon 2020 – Clean Sky 2 – ACCLAIM: The Way to a Future Aircraft Factory

-ACCLAIM – Automated Cabin and Cargo Lining And Hatrack Installation Method – is part of the European Clean Sky 2 LPA activities of the Fraunhofer Institute for Manufacturing Technology and Advanced Materials IFAM.
-This work package is supported by four CfP (Call for Proposal) consortia with Fraunhofer IFAM as a topic manager.
+ACCLAIM – Automated Cabin and Cargo Lining And Hatrack Installation Method – is part of the European Clean Sky 2 LPA activities of the Fraunhofer-Gesellschaft.
+This work package is supported by four CfP (Call for Proposal) consortia with Fraunhofer as a topic manager.

 These consortia are EURECA

 Clean Sky 2 is the largest ever European aeronautics research programme.
 It is developing innovative, cutting-edge technology for ecologically efficient aircraft of the future.
 Funded by the EU’s Horizon 2020 programme, Clean Sky contributes to the strengthening of European aero-industry collaboration, global leadership, and competitiveness.
 Internationally growing flight and passenger numbers have led to a request for higher productivity and more flexible manufacturing solutions.

 Automated Technologies for Aircraft Cabin and Cargo Assembly – Instead of Manual Work

 The overall aim of the Fraunhofer activities in Clean Sky 2, Large Passenger Aircraft, platform 2, workpackage 2, is to develop a Future Aircraft Factory.
 This Future Aircraft Factory requires automated technologies.
 In order to achieve Technology Readiness Level (TRL) 6 and a disruptive technology for cabin architecture, manufacturability need to be regarded as important criteria in the validation process.
 Therefore the objective is to develop specific technology building blocks for automated aircraft cabin and cargo assembly.
 These installation processes are still mainly carried out manually, which is also true for supporting activities such as logistics.